 Called “romantic love”, it’s what you feel when you kiss, hug or touch your partner.
 This love thrives on physical touch, the kind where you would literally drop anything if you had the chance to cuddle up with your partner.

-If you’re wondering how to best feel/express this type of love, look no further than your partner’s physical self.
+If you’re wondering how to best feel/express this type of love, look no further than your partner’s physicality.
 Tell them you admire their appearance and make them feel special.
-Remember the warm fuzzy feeling in your chest when your partner surprise hugs you?
-That’s what we’re talking about.
+Remember the warm fuzzy feeling in your chest when your partner suddenly hugs you?
+That’s exactly what we’re talking about here.

 2. Storge – the familiar love